 Faculty Mentorship Programs

 Network-based mentorship includes some structured, intentional, and sustained relationships that guide and support an individual’s professional growth.
 The science of mentorship demonstrates the transformative nature of mentoring networks and relationships, leading to better academic performance, productivity, and professional reputation.
-High-quality mentoring is an especially powerful mechanism to retain folks form historically marginalized communities by validating the experience of the mentees and affirming their developing professional competencies.
+High-quality mentoring is an especially powerful mechanism to retain folks from historically marginalized communities by validating the experience of the mentee and affirming their developing professional competencies.
 Mentoring contributes to the success of individuals throughout their careers but is especially important at moments of transition.

-The Office of the Provost offers four programs to support faculty at transitional moments in their career.
+The Office of the Provost offers programs to support faculty at transitional moments in their career.
 These programs provided tangible knowledge and support, and assist faculty in developing the needed mentorship networks.
 These programs are designed to complement local programs in the department, division, school or college.

 As a participant, you will: